Enter a search term above to see results...

 @semantic-ui/query

-) specifically designed to work effectively with Shadow DOM boundaries.The following example demonstrates the basic structure for defining a component using defineComponent
+) specifically designed to work effectively with Shadow DOM boundaries.The following example shows a complete component definition with state, template, and events using defineComponent

 .

-Web components can be notoriously difficult to integrate using vanilla js.
-Semantic UI seeks to improve the experience working with web standards by providing all the modern tooling that developers expect to build things quickly, but without a compilation step or developer magic.
+Web components can be difficult to integrate using vanilla js.
+Semantic UI improves the experience working with web standards by providing modern tooling that developers expect, without a compilation step or build complexity.

 Components defined using defineComponent